Bitcoin’s price movement generally affects altcoin prices. The relationship isn’t always predictable, but there are some common trends.

 When Bitcoin goes up quickly, it will likely:

-- Suppress or depress alts as money flows into Bitcoin;
+- Suppress or depress alts as money flows into Bitcoin (alts might hold their dollar value, but they will tend to lose BTC value);

 When Bitcoin goes down quickly (for example after a highly anticipated fork), it will likely: